Renovamen/playground-macos/markdown/about-me.md

 I'm trying to find a balance between research and engineering.

-My research interests lie primarily in exploring the capability of machines to be continual and efficient, like meta-learning, few-shot learning and continual learning.
-I'm also working on multi-modal retrieval for my internship.
+My research interests lie primarily in exploring the capability of machines to be continual, generalizable and data-efficient, like continual learning, meta-learning and few-shot learning.
+I also have experience in vision-language learning and video understanding.

 I'm also learning to build machine learning softwares and systems.
 I'm also learning TypeScript, React and Vue.